NeonGamerBot-QK/blog/src/content/blog/clubs-vuln-slack.md

 cover: "/images/club-vuln/banner.png"
 ---

-Before we jump into my story, let's add some context:
+Before we jump into my story, i would like to say this is not about the whole club team, mostly just the lead club eng and also let's add some context:

 ## Hack Club Security program